 Also happens when Rei raids Juda's hideout with the intent to kill him, only to find out that Juda left long ago.

 Your Size May Vary: Attacking opponents suddenly much bigger?
-Kokuoh-Go, Raoh's unusually large horse, becoming large enough to completely stomp mooks under his hoofs when moments ago they were only as big as head?
+Kokuoh-Go, Raoh's unusually large horse, becoming large enough to completely stomp mooks under his hoofs when moments ago the same hoofs were only big as those mooks' heads?
 Raoh himself, usually only two heads taller than Kenshiro, suddenly becomes a giant at least as twice as tall?
 Mako begging for mercy from Jagi, whose knees are now at head level?
 This series has a lot of this.

 Zeerust: The original manga was published during 1980s, at a time when most doomsday predictions placed the end of the world at the late 1990s.
 Thus, the nuclear war occurs in the year 199X and the term Seikimatsu ("end of the century") is used to refer to the era the story takes place.
 This becomes Zeerust Canon in all of the newer spin-offs published after 2000 and onward, which continued using the term Seikimatsu.